Unfinished-Studio/avra-frontend/README.md

 ### Build

-`pnpm dev`: build and create a server on localhost to serve your filesthe console provides a script tag to paste into your webflow <head> tag.
+`pnpm dev`: build and create a server on localhost to serve your files, the console provides a script tag to paste into your webflow <head> tag.

 `pnpm build`: build (and minify) files to (`dist`)